PeridexisErrant/roses-scripts/README.rst

   hasn't learned the specified forbidden spell
 - [SPELL_COST] - this is an advanced tag that I will touch on later, by default the cost of learning all spells is set to 0
-- [SPELL_UPGRADE] - instead of learning a completly new spell, you will instead forget an old spell and learn this one in it's place (in game terms, you will lose the syndrome that gave you the previous spell, and gain the syndrome that gives you this spell, instead of keeping both)
+- [SPELL_UPGRADE] - instead of learning a completely new spell, you will instead forget an old spell and learn this one in it's place (in game terms, you will lose the syndrome that gave you the previous spell, and gain the syndrome that gives you this spell, instead of keeping both)